vividblueprint/SE-RideSharingService-architecture/README.md

    - Rider and driver can view their past ride history in the app, including the pick-up and drop-off locations, distance, time, fare, and rating, with GPS being used to track the vehicle's location and route during the ride.
 1. Manage Account
 - Rider and driver can manage their account details, such as payment information and personal information, through the app.

+# Logical Viewpoint
+A logical view of a ride-sharing service can be represented as a layered architecture.
+At the top layer, there is the user interface, which interacts with the lower layers of the system.
+The lower layers of the system include the authentication and authorization layer, ride matching layer, payment and pricing layer, rating and review layer, and analytics and reporting layer..

+- User interface layer: The user interface layer provides the front-end interface for users to access the ride-sharing service.
+This layer interacts with the authentication and authorization layer, which handles user authentication and authorization.

+- Ride matching layer: The ride matching layer is responsible for matching passengers with drivers based on their location, destination, and other parameters.
+The payment and pricing layer calculates the fare based on factors such as distance traveled, time taken, and surge pricing.

+- Rating and review layer: The rating and review layer allows passengers to rate and review their driver and vice versa.
+This helps to maintain the quality of service and provides feedback for improvement.

+- Analytics and reporting layer: Finally, the analytics and reporting layer collects and analyzes data related to the ride-sharing service, such as ride volumes, revenue, and user feedback.
+It provides insights into the performance of the service and helps to identify areas for improvement.

 # Functional Viewpoint
 # Development Viewpoint
 # Deployment View